-Regular visitors will be told where the policy is kept and given a set of safeguarding procedures.
+Visitors will be told where the policy is kept and given a set of safeguarding procedures.
 They will be told who the Designated Lead Officer is, the alternate staff members they can report concerns to and what the recording and reporting procedure is.

-All parents/carers will be directed to or given a copy of our safeguarding policy.
+When parents/carers sign consent forms/member forms for children to attend groups/activities they will be directed by the staff member dealing with them to our website or given a copy of our safeguarding policy.
 They will be informed of their legal duty to assist our colleagues in other agencies with child protection enquiries and what happens if we make a referral.